 Gmail supports e-mail forwarding.
 You’ll find the option in “Mail Settings/Forwarding and POP/IMAP”.
 Google’s spam protection is pretty weak though, so I’d consider other ways if you don’t want it to forward junk mail all the time (the fact that it’s forwarded by Google circumvents your local spam protection).

 Although I’m kind of pissed now, Google clearly isn’t the devil and they still do a lot of great stuff.
-I’ll keep using their search and my photography business will keep to depend on AdWords.

 Nevertheless, e-mails are the core of my personal communication and I’d prefer that snooping in my inbox is not the way to pay for a service (I know, I know – they did it always to some extent for advertising – better a late reaction than none).